Final Working Drawings Sample Clauses

 Final Working Drawings.
 After the Final Space Plan has been approved, working drawings for the Tenant Improvements shall be prepared by the Architect and the Engineers and approved in accordance with Schedule 1 to this Work Letter.
 Tenant shall supply the Engineers with a complete listing of standard and non-standard equipment and specifications, including, without limitation, B.T.U. calculations, electrical requirements and special electrical receptacle requirements for the Premises, to enable the Engineers and the Architect to complete the “Final Working Drawings” (as that term is defined below) in the manner as set forth below.
 The Architect and the Engineers shall complete the architectural and engineering drawings for the Premises, and Architect shall compile a fully coordinated set of architectural, structural, mechanical, electrical and plumbing working drawings in a form which is complete to allow subcontractors to bid on the work and to obtain all applicable permits (collectively, the “Final Working Drawings”), which shall be approved as provided in such Schedule.
 Tenant shall supply Landlord with four (4) copies signed by Tenant of such Final Working Drawings.
 In addition, promptly after the Substantial Completion of the Tenant Improvements, Tenant shall cause the Architect to prepare and deliver to Landlord and Tenant “as built” plans and specifications (including all working drawings) for the Tenant Improvements.

 Final Working Drawings.
-Tenant shall supply the Architects and Engineers with a complete listing of standard and non-standard equipment and specifications, including, without limitation, HVAC requirements, electrical requirements and special electrical receptacle requirements for the Reduced Premises, to enable the Engineers and the Architect to complete the Final Working Drawings (as defined below) in the manner as set forth below.
-Tenant shall promptly cause the Architect and the Engineers to complete the architectural and engineering drawings for Tenant’s Work and Architect shall compile a fully-coordinated set of architectural, structural (if required), mechanical, electrical and plumbing working drawings in a form which is complete to allow subcontractors to bid on the work and to obtain all applicable permits (collectively, the “Final Working Drawings”) and shall submit the same to Landlord for Landlord’s approval, which approval shall not be unreasonably withheld, conditioned or delayed.
-Tenant shall supply Landlord with two (2) copies signed by Tenant of such Final Working Drawings.
-Landlord shall advise Tenant, in writing, within five (5) business days after Landlord’s receipt of the Final Working Drawings if the same are unsatisfactory or incomplete in any respect (and specify in such written notice the unsatisfactory items).
-Landlord’s failure to respond within the said 5-business day period shall be deemed as Landlord’s disapproval.
-If Tenant is so advised, Tenant shall promptly review the Final Working Drawings in accordance with such review and any disapproval of Landlord in connection therewith and submit revised Final Working Drawings for Landlord’s approval in accordance with the terms hereof.
+After the Final Space Plan has been approved by Landlord, Tenant shall supply the Engineers with a complete listing of standard and non-standard equipment and specifications, including, without limitation, Btu calculations, electrical requirements and special electrical receptacle requirements for the Premises, to enable the Engineers and the Architect to complete the "Final Working Drawings" (as that term is defined below) in the manner as set forth below.
+Upon the approval of the Final Space Plan by Landlord and Tenant, Tenant shall promptly cause the Architect and the Engineers to complete the architectural and engineering drawings for the Premises, and Architect shall compile a fully coordinated set of architectural, structural, mechanical, electrical and plumbing working drawings in a form which is complete to allow subcontractors to bid on the work and to obtain all applicable permits (collectively, the "FINAL WORKING DRAWINGS") and shall submit the same to Landlord for Landlord's approval.
+Tenant shall supply Landlord with four (4) copies signed by Tenant of such Final Working Drawings.
+Landlord shall advise Tenant within five (5) business days after Landlord's receipt of the Final Working Drawings for the Premises if the same is unsatisfactory or incomplete in any respect.
+If Tenant is so advised, Tenant shall immediately revise the Final Working Drawings in accordance with such review and any disapproval of Landlord in connection therewith.

 Final Working Drawings.
-Architect and the Engineers shall complete the architectural and engineering drawings for the Expansion Space and the Existing Premises, and the final architectural working drawings in a form which is complete to allow subcontractors to bid on the work and to obtain all applicable permits (collectively, "FINAL WORKING DRAWINGS") and shall submit the same to Landlord for Landlord's approval.
+As soon as reasonably practicable after the approval of the Final Space Plan, the Architect and the Engineers shall complete the architectural and engineering drawings for the Expansion Premises, and the final architectural working drawings in a form which is complete to allow subcontractors to bid on the work and to obtain all applicable permits (collectively, the “Final Working Drawings”), which Final Working Drawings shall be a logical extension of the Final Space Plan and shall be subject to approval by Landlord and Tenant.